samcodesign/The-Phoenix-War--Project-/README.md

 Almost 540 lines of codes written in C to ensure a good user experience.
 >some of the used functions :

-- The record screen (showing the scrore...) reading the score of the txt file and showing it on the screen...
+- The record screen (showing the scrore...) reading the score of the txt file and showing it on the screen with a simple open/read/close file:

 ```C
 void show_record(){
 system("cls");